tlalexandre/TaskTracker/README.md

     - __Task Creation__

-        -This area allow the user to create personalised tasks inside each category.
+        - This area allow the user to create personalised tasks inside each category.
 The user will be able to easily create tasks by clicking on the New Task button.

     ![TaskCreation](./readme/TaskCreation.png)

     - __Task Completion__

-        -By clicking a single time on the tasks, the user will be able to tell that a task has been completed as the background of the task will turn green.
+        - By clicking a single time on the tasks, the user will be able to tell that a task has been completed as the background of the task will turn green.

     ![TaskCompletion](./readme/TaskCompletion.png)

     -__Task Deletion__

-        -By double clicking on the task, the user can delete it.
+        - By double clicking on the task, the user can delete it.
-        -To avoid any click error, the user will have to confirm the deletion by clicking on the "V" button, or the "X" one to restore the task as it was.
+        - To avoid any click error, the user will have to confirm the deletion by clicking on the "V" button, or the "X" one to restore the task as it was.

     ![TaskDeletion](./readme/TaskDeletion.png)